juliuskoskela/nix-foundations/src/markdown/00-nix-foundations.md

 ### What is a derivation?

-* **Nix Derivation**: Specification for building packages from inputs.
+* **Nix Derivation**: Specification for building packages from inputs
-* **`.drv` File**: Contains build attributes like builder, inputs, and outputs.
+* **`.drv` File**: Contains build attributes like builder, inputs, and outputs
-* **Reproducible Builds**: Derivations specify all dependencies and steps.
+* **Reproducible Builds**: Derivations specify all dependencies and steps
-* **Isolated Build Process**: Ensures deterministic results, unaffected by user environment.
+* **Isolated Build Process**: Ensures deterministic results, unaffected by user environment
-* **Cached Results**: Stored in Nix store with input-based hash for uniqueness.
+* **Cached Results**: Stored in Nix store with input-based hash for uniqueness
-* **Immutable Outputs**: Input changes result in new Nix store paths.
+* **Immutable Outputs**: Input changes result in new Nix store paths
+* **Closure**: Refers to the full description of a derivation and it's dependencies

 <!--

-- A Nix derivation is essentially a blueprint for constructing a software package.
-It defines exactly how to turn source code or binary inputs into a runnable program or library.
+- A "derivation" in Nix is akin to a blueprint for building a package.
+It describes everything needed to build the package from source: the source code itself, the build instructions, and all dependencies.
+Derivations ensure that package builds are reproducible, specifying not just what to build but also how to build it.

 - The `.drv` file is where the derivation details are stored, including the builder (the program that does the build), the inputs (such as source code and dependencies), environment variables needed for the build, and where to place the output.